Siva-PKS/my-sentiment-app/README.md

 ##  Requirements

+Python 3.9–3.11

-Install required packages:
+Install packages:
-pip install streamlit pandas plotly transformers torch
+pip install streamlit pandas plotly transformers torch scikit-learn
+- The first run will download Hugging Face models (~ a few hundred MB).
+They are cached for later runs.

 ## How to Run